jeremyBanks/save/README.md

             Decrease log verbosity.
 May be used multiple times

         --squash
             Squashes these changes into the first parent.
-May be used multiple times
+May be used multiple times to squash multiple ancestors, or once to have the same effect as git's `--amend`

     -v, --verbose
             Increase log verbosity.
 May be used multiple times